What is sheepskin leather?

 Sheepskin, unlike any other leather, is tanned with the wool intact.
 Tanning is a general process that is used to treat animal skins and hides to create leather.
 This includes sheepskin leather making as well.
 This process is responsible for the sheep's protein structure being robust and impervious to deterioration.
 That's why coloring or dyeing can be done.

-The fleece on one side and the leather on the other are immediately distinguishable features of sheepskin.
 The wool-lined side is typically used as the interior of such apparel as coats, jackets, gloves, and boots, which provide great insulation and comfort.
 The woolen interiors in bags, purses, or wallets, on the other hand, add more style and décor to the product.

 The Quality of Sheepskin Leather